Payment Plans and Financial Assistance

 If You Have Questions

-If you believe you qualify for financial assistance or other forms of outside financial assistance but have not spoken with a financial counselor or received a discount, please contact Customer Service at 919-620-4555 (local) or 1-800-782-6945 (toll-free), 8:00 am to 5:00 pm Monday through Friday.
+If you believe you qualify for financial assistance or other forms of outside financial assistance but have not spoken with a financial counselor or received a discount, please contact Customer Service at 919-620-4555 (local) or 1-800-782-6945 (toll-free).
+Hours are 8:00 am to 5:00 pm Monday, Tuesday, Wednesday, and Friday and 8:00 am to 4:00 pm Thursday.

 Financial Assistance: Part of Our Commitment to Community Health